manzoormahmood/QuarantineAndML/README.md

 # QuarantineAndML
-Aim of this repository is to learn about machine learning.
+This repository was updated continously for a period of 31 days.
+With the aim to learn about machine learning.
 This is created during Coronavirus Quaratine time.
 Target is to do learn something daily and commit it in this repository.

 Day1: Setting up Github and Python libraries.